PsychoSherry/14thstreetpizza-android/README.md

 Disclaimer
 ----------

-This app was built in less than three days and still under construction.
+This app was built in less than three days and is still under construction.
 Please ignore bugs, both Code-wise and Appeareance-wise (especially ones you see while opening the app in a Tablet).
 Given sufficient time, I can complete this app beautifully and perfectly.
 THIS IS MY GUARANTEE.
 I've left the Web-Communication code, because a Web API was not provided.
 But if it is, it's no problem for us to make this app fully functional with it.

 Download Link
 -------------